-> Whole Plot Reference: The entire structure of the story bears a very strong similarity to Osama Tezuka's manga Phoenix, including the time jumps, the themes of resurrection and of intertwined fates, the denoument set After the End and much more.
+Whole Plot Reference: The entire structure of the story bears a very strong similarity to Osamu Tezuka's manga Phoenix, including the time jumps, the themes of resurrection and of intertwined fates, the denoument set After the End and much more.
 The individual stories also qualify:

 "An Orison of Sonmi~451" has several key similarities to Brave New World, such as the foundation of a dystopia following a Great Offscreen War, mandatory consumer quotas, tailor-made clones, a populace kept happy with psychoactive drugs, and a rebellion informed by modern literature.
 Sonmi actually reads Brave New World halfway through her story.

 Yellowface: All the non-Asian main cast members (including the black actors) except for Hanks and Whishaw appear in yellowface in "An Orison of Sonmi~451".
-Bae Doona and Zhou Xun also invert the trope by playing white women in two stories.
+Bae Doona and Zhou Xun also invert the trope by playing white and Latina women in two stories.

 Your Cheating Heart: In the film's "Ghastly Ordeal", this along with all the unpaid loans is Denny's motivation for shutting up Timothy in Aurora House — Timothy had slept with Denny's wife.
 In the book, Cavendish wonders whether this is the case, but it's left ambiguous.